genemine/DISHyper/README.md

 CPU: Intel(R) Xeon(R) Gold 6230 CPU @ 2.10GHz

 ### Usage
-(1) After this repository is downloaded and unzipped, go into the folder.
+(1) After downloading and unzipping this repository, go into the folder.

 (2) We have created examples of DISHyper for predicting pan-cancer genes, namely 'main.py'.

-Assuming that you are currently in the downloaded folder, just run the following command and you will be able to built a model and make predictions:
+Assuming that you are currently in the downloaded folder, just run the following command and you will be able to build a model and make predictions:

 predicting pan-cancer genes
 ```bash